Dantilldev/chase-the-rabbit/README.md

 ## Features

 - Point System – Earn points by catching the rabbit.
+Each time the dragon collides with the rabbit, the score increases by 1 in a state variable.

-- High Score Tracking – Your best score is stored locally using localStorage.
+- High Score Tracking – Your best score is saved locally using localStorage.
+If you collide with the game’s boundary or obstacles, and your score is higher than your previous high score, it will be saved.

 - Coin System – Collect coins by catching the rabbit and use them to purchase characters.
+Coins are earned 1:1 with points, and they are stored in the context so you can use them on the character page to buy new characters.

-- Character Selection – Choose from one free character and two additional buyable characters.
+- Character Selection – Choose one free character and two additional characters you can buy.
+You can buy characters with coins.

 - Instruction Popup – A helpful guide on the front page to get you started.